Simone Cantarini: Life

 Cantarini was born in Pesaro, now a town in the Italian region of the Marche, then part of the Papal States and ruled by the Della Rovere.
 He was baptized on 21 August 1612.
 His father Girolamo was a prominent merchant and the family was well-off.

 There is no documentary information on Cantarini's early training.
 Initially he may have been a pupil of Giovanni Giacomo Pandolfi.
 A religious person from a church in Pesaro who supported Cantarini's artistic career accompanied the young artist on a trip to Venice.
-In Venice he could take advantage of the guidance of the Venetian late-Mannerist painter Sante Peranda and learned drawing skills from Francesco Mingucci, a fellow citizen of Pesaro residing in Venice.
-He returned to Pesaro.
-He received his first commissions from the Augustinian order in Pesaro and nearby Fano.
+In Venice he benefitted from the guidance of the Venetian late-Mannerist painter Sante Peranda and learned drawing skills from Francesco Mingucci, a fellow citizen of Pesaro residing in Venice.
+He returned to Pesaro and received his first commissions from the Augustinian order in Pesaro and nearby Fano.
 His first commissions included the painting Saint Rita of Cascia, now in the Saint Augustine Church of Pesaro, and The Immaculate Conception with Saints (Pinacoteca Nazionale di Bologna).

 It is assumed that Cantarini became a pupil of Claudio Ridolfi although the precise timing of the training is not known.
 Ridolfi would have passed on to him the Venetian style and a strong appreciation for the work of Federico Barocci, a collaborator of Ridolfi in Urbino.
-After Ridolfi left Pesaro in 1629 Cantarini was left without a teacher and was thus compelled to pursue his artistic training on his own.
+After Ridolfi left Pesaro in 1629, Cantarini was left without a teacher and was thus compelled to pursue his artistic training on his own.

 As he was not tutored by a single master in his early years, Simone Cantarini was mostly self-taught and he absorbed the styles of other painters by making copies or sketches after their works.
 The prints by the Carracci together with the work of Federico Barocci were important influences on the young artist.
 He further drew inspiration from the caravaggesque art of Orazio Gentileschi, who worked in the Marche region during the 1610s, and of Giovanni Francesco Guerrieri from nearby Fossombrone.

-Guido Reni was one of the painters whose work was present in various churches in the vicinity of Pesaro and Reni's mature style had an important influence on the young Cantarini.
-In particular, Catarini studied Guido Reni's Madonna and Child with Saints Thomas and Jerome that hung at the time in Pesaro Cathedral (now in the Pinacoteca Vaticana), and the Giving of the Keys to Saint Peter (1626, now in the Louvre, Paris) and the Annunciation (1620–21) that were in the church of San Pietro in Valle in nearby Fano.
+Guido Reni's work was present in various churches in the vicinity of Pesaro and Reni's mature style had an important influence on the young Cantarini.
+In particular, Catarini studied Reni's Madonna and Child with Saints Thomas and Jerome that hung at the time in Pesaro Cathedral (now in the Pinacoteca Vaticana), and the Giving of the Keys to Saint Peter (1626, now in the Louvre, Paris) and the Annunciation (1620–21) that were in the church of San Pietro in Valle in nearby Fano.
 Cantarini started to receive commissions and one of his earliest masterpieces was the St Peter Healing the Lame Man, which was also placed in the church of San Pietro in Valle in Fano.
 This work reveals Reni's important influence.